usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+-
+- Rooms with high ceilings are hard to heat because [all the heat is at the top](https://www.hunker.com/13415719/how-to-heat-a-house-with-high-ceilings), too high for you to feel.
+- The Guinness Book of Records stopped accepting records for "longest time gone without sleep" in 1989 because it was so dangerous.
+They also dropped alcoholic-related records (ironic) because they aren't healthy.
+- On-street parking is banned in Japan.
+That's why their streets look so good compared to the stroads elsewhere.
+You can still park temporarily on the side of the street for loading/unloading, obviously.
+- Ctrl + Shift + F in firefox developer tools lets you find the string across all script files.
+- Since `,`, `-`, and `.` are consecutive characters on the ASCII table, `[,-.]` is the only expression where it doesn't matter what `-` is doing.
+(But yes in this case it is looking for characters within a range, which includes exactly those three characters.)
+- Both Bill Gates and Warren Buffett's trusts are set to expire (spend all the money and close down) with [10 ~ 20 years of their deaths](https://en.wikipedia.org/wiki/Bill_%26_Melinda_Gates_Foundation) to make sure the trusts don't end up paying themselves with salaries, forever, instead of helping people.
+- ITSF (International Table Soccer Federation) rules say the ball cannot fly over an opponent's rod, i.e. [Shirley's projectile shot was illegal](https://www.youtube.com/watch?v=LLXTdEdv7Pk) on their books.
+It is a legal move everywhere else.
+- Orthodox Jews can't use electronics on Sabbath day because [ignoring a fire counts as work, and creating an electrical circuit counts as igniting a fire](https://en.wikipedia.org/wiki/Electricity_on_Shabbat).
+- Landlords can ["soft-evict" people on their land by imposing stupid rules](https://old.reddit.com/r/ThatsInsane/comments/uhtxnt/how_is_this_legal_seriously_does_anyone_know_if/) that make people so sick of living there, they leave voluntarily.
+Then the landlords won't need to pay them to leave.
+- Pressing `y` on github gives you a permalink to a line.
+- Due to [the way their licenses are certified](https://www.thestreet.com/personal-finance/license-to-shampoo-12-most-ridiculous-required-professional-certifications-12902141), lawyers typically have no mobility outside of their province/state for the rest of their lives.
+- Sometimes companies call it a ["brown bag" meeting](https://www.investopedia.com/terms/b/brown-bag-meeting.asp) when it's a lunch-and-learn: the kinds of meetings where you are expected to eat, rather than to take any notes or remember anything.
+- Cave-diving is especially dangerous because there is no sense of orientation down there.
+You might be convinced you are swimming up, but actually going further down.
+- [Poorly-designed USB 3.0 appliances emit radio frequencies that interfere with 2.4 GHz devices](https://www.pcmag.com/opinions/wireless-witch-the-truth-about-usb-30-and-wi-fi-interference), like Wi-Fi, bluetooth, and wireless peripherals.
+A recommendation has been to switch to 5 GHz Wi-Fi, but that can't fix your keyboard dongle.
+- It's called ["inner source"](https://en.wikipedia.org/wiki/Inner_source) if you are only allowed to do "open source" but within your own company.
+Big companies like it because teams don't wait for another team to work on something they need.
+- [Sun microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems#History) came from SUN, or [Stanford University Network](https://en.wikipedia.org/wiki/Stanford_University_Network).
 - Laminate flooring cannot be mopped (with a wet mop).
 - An "oblast" is roughly equal to an area, province, or region.
 - A "break glass solution" might be one where a non-ideal, hack-like solution is made available for emergencies.